The Ultimate Herb Garden for Zone 6

 How to Start a Biodiverse Compost Pile

-Where to Buy Herb Plants for zone 6
+Where to Buy Herb Plants for zone 6 (and everywhere else)

 My favorite place to buy plants, other than a local nursery or growing from seed myself, is Richters Herbs.
 They are in Canada, right across the border from us in Western New York.
 I have ordered numerous flats of herbs from Richters and all have arrived in excellent condition.
-Their shipping rates are very reasonable compared to other sites that ship plants (I order A LOT of online plants for my flower farm).
+Their shipping rates are very reasonable compared to other sites that ship plants (I order a lot of online plants for my flower farm).

 the best herbs for a zone 6 herb garden